- Search The Registry

 *Ben Burns was born on this date in 1913.
 He was a white Jewish-American newspaper and magazine editor.

-He was born Benjamin Bernstein in Chicago to Polish Jewish parents, Alexander, and Frieda Bernstein.
-At his birth at Michael Reese Hospital, the family lived on Chicago's Near West Side.
+He was born Benjamin Bernstein in Chicago to Polish Jewish parents Alexander and Frieda Bernstein.
+The family lived on Chicago's Near West Side at his birth at Michael Reese Hospital.
 He grew up in the slums of Chicago.
 His father was a house painter originally from Łódź.
 His mother was born in Warsaw.
 His mother divorced Alexander when Burns was a year old and married Nathan Denison, a Chicago produce dealer.
 Esther Burns' parents also lived in Chicago.